 Zoom offers a professional conferencing solution for businesses - Zoom Rooms - but as a home user, you just need it on your TV.
 There are lots of options for getting Zoom on your TV, but they basically fall into two areas - wired or wireless.
-The advantage of wired is that it's a more stable connection (less to go wrong), the advantage of wireless is that you can keep the phone and camera close to you.
+The advantage of wired is that it's a more stable connection (less to go wrong), the advantage of wireless is that you can keep the camera close to you.

 Here's a run-down of your options.

 Use AirPlay with Apple TV or AirPlay-enabled TVs

 One of the easiest ways if you have an iPhone, iPad, or Mac, is to use AirPlay and Apple TV.
 This will let you mirror your display on your TV via Apple TV.
 Mirroring is where a second screen shows what's on the first screen.